Life Lines

 Risk Assessment (Step 4)

-• Risk assess individuals, nose bleeders, Brittle bones (open Fractures) Haemophilia, known blood diseases.
+• Risk assess individuals, nose bleeders, Brittle bones (open Fractures), Haemophilia, and known blood diseases.

 Risk Assessment (Step 5)